-In support of the projects completed with state grant funds, the THC also created the Texas Courthouse Stewardship Program.
-It provides education and training to county staff for future preservation needs.
+In support of the projects completed with state grant funds, the THC also created the Texas Courthouse Stewardship Program, which provides technical assistance and training to county staff in how to maintain their newly restored courthouse.

 Income generated through the Texas Historic Courthouse Preservation Program

 The Texas Historical Commission is now accepting applications for Round IX of its award-winning Texas Historic Courthouse Preservation Program.
 The program received a $20 million appropriation from the 84th Texas Legislature for the 2016–2017 biennium.
 For more information and grant application materials, visit the Round IX Grant Cycle webpage.